April 19, 2026 by PufferStack Team

 Turn your next Shopify product into a video.

-PufferCut uses your product media, brand settings, and commerce templates to help you preview and render product videos faster.
+PufferCut uses your product media, brand settings, and commerce templates to help you preview and create product videos faster.